 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- You should not use antacids (such as Maalox® or Mylanta®) at the same time you are taking digoxin.
+- You should not use antacids (such as Maalox® or Mylanta®) at the same time you take digoxin.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, too much calcium in your blood (hypercalcemia), or thyroid disorders.
+- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, heart or blood vessel problems, breathing problems (such as hypoxia), mineral imbalances (such as high or low calcium, or low potassium or magnesium in the blood), or thyroid problems.
 Tell your doctor if you are on dialysis, have had a recent heart attack, or if you have recently been vomiting or had diarrhea.

 - Do not stop using this medicine suddenly without asking your doctor.
 You may need to slowly decrease your dose before stopping it completely.